 - Daniel Rudland, aged 64 and Maria Rudland, aged 60, caretakers

-This certainly illustrates how, as described in Chapter 5, the business had expanded and William had become a prominent tradesman.
+This certainly illustrates how, as described in Chapter 5, the business had expanded.

 Perhaps illustrating his prominence, "The Drapers' Record" dated 5 June 1897 (Edition No 514) includes a letter to the editor, where William Ponting of Kensington writes: "It occurs to me that it would be greatly to the interests of West End tradesmen if they were to combine to delay their summer s

 The author of the article comments that this is still a discussion going on 116 years later.
 For the full article

 In 1897 William Ponting of Winscombe Court, Ealing (along with brother John James (sic) Ponting of Appleridge were entitled to vote in the Parlimentary, County and Parochial elections for Queens Gate Polling District by virtue of their interest in 125 Kensington High Street!
 This is the earliest record mentioning Winscombe Court, Had William only just moved there?

 In 1898 William Ponting of Winscombe Court, Mount Avenue Ealing (along with brother John James (sic) Ponting of Appleridge, St John Road, Putney were entitled to vote in the Parlimentary, County and Parochial elections for Holland Polling District by virtue of their interest in 16, Phillimore Place, Lower.
 It is not clear what was the connection to Phillimore Place.
 Was this something acquired after the disposal of the business? (see below)